-Please refer to your Rating Requisition and Rating Agreement of dated October 17, 2016 for carrying out the rating of the captioned Non-Convertible Debenture (NCD) programme.
+Please refer to your Rating Agreement dated February 20, 2017 for carrying out the rating of the aforesaid Subordinated Debt Programme.
 The Rating Committee of ICRA, after due consideration, has assigned the "[ICRA]AA" (pronounced ICRA double A) rating to the captioned debt programme.
 The outlook on the rating is Stable.
 Instruments with [ICRA]AA are considered to have high degree of safety regarding timely servicing of financial obligations.
 Such instruments carry very low credit risk.
-Within this category modifiers {"+" (plus) / "-"(minus)} can be used with the rating symbols.
+Within this category modifiers {"+" (plus)/"-"(minus)} can be used with the rating symbols.
 The modifiers reflect the comparative standing within the category.
+In any of your publicity material or other document wherever you are using our above rating, it should be stated as "[ICRA]AA" with stable outlook.